XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Methodology

 Achieving imperceptibility is a key requirement of any watermarking system.
-Ideally, a watermark should exploit the perception characteristics of the human auditory system so that artifacts remain imperceptible.
-Following AudioSeal, we place a \(\ell_1\) constraint on the watermark signal \(\delta_x\) to ensure waveform-domain smoothness, and we incorporate a multi-scale Mel spectrogram loss $\mathcal{L}_{\text{msspec}}$ (e.g., as in \cite{defossez2022high}) to manage frequency-domain fidelity.

-We also adopt adversarial losses $\mathcal{L}_{adv}$ on multi-scale STFT spectrograms for perceptual improvement.
-However, simply pushing the watermarked audio distribution to be close to the clean audio in an adversarial sense may penalize desirable watermark characteristics (e.g., certain musical ``remixes'' can produce satisfactory imperceptible watermarks, but still yield high adversarial loss).
-Thus, we choose to down-weight $\mathcal{L}_{adv}$ and focus more on the psychoacoustic aspects to develop a human-centric, imperceptible watermark.

-\header{Psychoacoustic Masking Principles} Our design is based on psychoacoustic masking principles \citep{gelfand2017hearing,holdsworth1988implementing}, which describe how listeners are less sensitive to low-level sounds occurring near stronger sounds, both in time (forward/backward masking) and in frequency (simultaneous masking).
-In other words, when a loud audio component is present at a certain time–frequency location, it can mask weaker signals in its temporal and frequency vicinity \citep{necciari2016auditory}.
-Inspired by this, we propose a novel $\ell_2$ loss with per-tile TF-penalty.
+Ideally, a watermark should exploit the perception characteristics of the human auditory system so that the artifacts remain imperceptible.
+Among all the psychoacoustic effects, auditory masking \citep{gelfand2017hearing,holdsworth1988implementing} offers strong theoretical guidance for designing perceptual losses in watermarking \citep{deng2023vcloak,qin2019imperceptible}.
+While prior work like AudioSeal~\citep{san2024proactive} introduced perceptual losses such as TF-Loudness, these often adopt a coarse approach based on loudness differences within fixed TF tiles.
+Such methods face two main limitations: (i) they may not fully capture sophisticated auditory masking effects, particularly the interactions between masker and maskee signals across different tiles, and (ii) loudness differences alone can provide weak supervisory signals for guiding the watermark embedding, resulting in a coarse penalty distribution (visualized in App. \ref{app: tf-weighted-penalty} in Figure~\ref{fig:tf-weighted-penalty}).
+These limitations motivate our development of a more psychoacoustic-aligned TF-masking loss.

-\header{Per-Tile Penalty with Asymmetric Temporal–Frequency Decay} Let \(\mathcal{S}_O(m,t)\) denote the magnitude of the original audio's mel-spectrogram, and the watermarked Mel-spectrogram is \(\mathcal{S}_W(m,t) \).
+\header{Per-Tile Penalty with Asymmetric Temporal–Frequency Decay} Let \(\mathcal{S}_O(m,t)\) denote the magnitude of the original audio's mel-spectrogram, and the watermarked mel-spectrogram is \(\mathcal{S}_W(m,t) \).
 To identify those strong ``masker'' tiles $\mathcal{M}$, we apply a magnitude threshold $\alpha_S$ to different timestamps on each frequency band ($\alpha_S=0.8$):

-Each index pair \((m_c,t_c)\in \mathcal{M}_{\text{masker}}\) acts as a masker, and we model its masking energy over the neighboring tiles as a linear decay in the decibel domain.
-Specifically, given mel-scale frequency radius $r_l^m$, $r_h^m$, and time-axis radius $r_b^t$, $r_f^t$, the local region of a masker is defined as:
+Each index pair \((m_c,t_c)\in \mathcal{M}_{\text{masker}}\) acts as a masker, and we model its masking influence over neighboring tiles with a linear energy decay in the decibel domain.
+Specifically, given mel-scale frequency radii $r_l^m$, $r_h^m$, and time-axis radius $r_b^t$, $r_f^t$, the local region of a masker is defined as: